kubecolor/kubecolor.github.io/README.md

 # kubecolor

-KubeColor is a `kubectl` replacement used to add colors to your kubectl output.
+Kubecolor is a `kubectl` replacement used to add colors to your kubectl output.

-This repo contains the documentation and website (Github Pages) for [KubeColor Project](https://github.com/kubecolor/kubecolor)
+This repo contains the documentation and website (Github Pages) for the [kubecolor project](https://github.com/kubecolor/kubecolor)

 # Build